marcusparsons/ExtraMath.js/README.md

 //Usage: Math.area('cir', radius, ['exact');
 //OR: Math.area('circle', radius, ['exact');
 //'exact' is an optional argument that returns a string containing the exact value of the expression
-//Using the 'exact' argument will NOT return a number console.log(Math.area('cir', 3)); //Evaluates to 28.27433..., which is 3^2 * PI.
+//Using the 'exact' argument will NOT return a valid argument that can be used in expressions console.log(Math.area('cir', 3)); //Evaluates to 28.27433..., which is 3^2 * PI.
 ```
 `console.log(Math.area('cir', 3, 'exact');` Evalutes to 9&pi;